kyoshuske/multiServer/README.md

 <details><summary>servers.yml</summary>

 ```
-enabled-servers: **all the servers that you want to be displayed in the launcher**
-- example-server1

 servers: **all the servers even that, that are not in 'enabled-servers'**
   example-server1: **name of the server (only used by multiserver)**
     path: c:\example1 **server's directory**